Hitachi-Data-Systems/librsyncWrapper/README.md

 The specific librsync files that are required by the LibrsyncWrapper are:
 * librsync.h  - Can be found in the librsync repository
-* librsync-config.h - Can be found in the librsync repository
+* librsync-config.h - Output from the librsync build
 * librsync.so - Output of the librsync build
 * librsync.so.1 - Output of the librsync build

 ### Building
 This repository contains a very rudimentary example script for Linux (really just a list of commands) that can be executed to build the LibrsyncWrapper library and run the LibrsyncWrapperTest.
 However, before running the script the first time, there are some manual steps that must be performed to copy the required librsync files to this repository's directory.
-Please perform these steps:
+Please perform these steps after building librsync:

-* Copy librsync.h and librsync-config.h (both part of the librsync repository) to the c directory
+* Copy librsync.h and librsync-config.h to the c directory
-* Copy librsync.so and librsync.so.1 (output by the librsync build) to the lib directory
+* Copy librsync.so and librsync.so.1 to the lib directory

 Once you have done the above, you can run the following from the top level librsyncWrapper directory: make